The Supreme Court has upheld the Court of Appeal's judgement on the Harpur Trust v Brazel case.

 This means employers will need to ensure they keep accurate records, so as to be able to calculate this average.
 It is especially important to note that only weeks in which work is performed should be included.
 Weeks where no work is provided, but the contract continues, should not be included.
 This may mean going further back than one year (to a maximum of 104 weeks).

-Moving forwards, employers may need to reconsider their use of permanent zero hours contracts.
-Consider whether other types of contract or working arrangement are more suitable, such as fixed term working or providing more regular work.
+Moving forwards, employers may need to reconsider their use of permanent zero-hours contracts.
+Consider whether other types of contract or working arrangements are more suitable, such as fixed-term working or providing more regular work.

 A school teacher worked regularly at a school on a zero-hour part-year contract.
-The school worked out her paid holiday entitlement by assessing her earnings at the end of school terms and working out one third of 12.07% of that figure.
-The teacher took the school to tribunal as they believed this wasn’t in line with the working time regulations.
+The school worked out her paid holiday entitlement by assessing her earnings at the end of school terms and working out one-third of 12.07% of that figure.
+The teacher took the school to a tribunal as they believed this wasn’t in line with the working time regulations.

 The ET dismissed her claim.
 The EAT ruled in her favour.
-The school appealed this decision to the Court of Appeal.
-They believed that they must reduce their teacher’s holiday entitlement so these workers wouldn’t be entitled to holiday pay that may exceed that of full time staff.
+The school appealed this decision to the Court of Appeals.
+They believed that they must reduce their teacher’s holiday entitlement so these workers wouldn’t be entitled to holiday pay that may exceed that of full-time staff.
 The Court of Appeal dismissed their appeal.
 The case was taken to the Supreme Court.

-This is a significant ruling, and so it is worth reviewing your contracts and your policies on paid holiday entitlement.
-A 52 week average must be used to calculate holiday pay and part year workers are entitled to 5.6 weeks holiday, not pro-rated.
+This is a significant ruling, so it is worth reviewing your contracts and your policies on paid holiday entitlement.
+A 52-week average must be used to calculate holiday pay and part-year workers are entitled to 5.6 weeks of holiday, not pro-rated.

 Download guidance on this ruling